JacobRishe/Poto/README.md

 The app features full user authentication and allows for the user to create an account for with a unique email, username, password, and profile photo.

-In the future, I would like for users to be able to add their own buttons displaying what they want the other users to pick.
+In the future, I would like for users to be able to add their own buttons displaying what they want the other users to decide on.

+# TECHNOLOGIES USED
+Mongo
+Express
+React
+Node.js
+Javascript
+Mongoose
+JSX
+Sass
+JWT
+VSCode
+Google Chrome Developer Tools

 ## User Stories
 - As a new user, I want to be able to create a secure account and be logged in automatically.